Gulciha-n/Spotify-Features-Data-Analysis-Project/README.md

 ## Dataset

-The dataset used in this project is obtained from [Kaggle Spotify Dataset](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db).
+The datasets used in this project is obtained from [Kaggle Spotify Dataset tracks.csv](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db) and [Kaggle Spotify Dataset artists.csv](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets).
 It contains songs with various Spotify features.

 ## Installation